 What Temperature is Not Good for Painting Outside?

 Anything below 50ºF and above 90ºF is ideal for painting outside.
-Lower temperatures will make it more difficult for any paint job to be fully completed and will lower the quality of your finish.
-Higher temps can lead to paint “baking.”
+Lower temperatures make it more difficult for any paint job to be fully completed and lower the quality of your finish.
+Higher temperatures can lead to paint “baking.”

 Some paints are designed to be used during temperatures as low as 35ºF.
 These are fine to use, but if you can, choose a warmer day to have your exterior painted.